-The 2021 Budget was developed to provide desired products and services while maintaining financially responsible practices.
+The 2022 Budget was developed to provide desired products and services while maintaining financially responsible practices.
 While the Authority has been able to keep pace with the significant increase in loan volume, we remain cautious about the state economy over the next several years.

-During 2021, the Authority's consolidated net interest revenue is projected to increase over amounts reported as of December 31, 2020.
-The Authority's loan portfolios are projected to increase in size in 2021 due to the continued efforts to add loans and investment securities to the balance sheet.
-Related debt is also projected to increase in 2021, but the result should be a net increase to net interest revenue overall.
-A contributor to this change is that the Authority anticipates adding over \$800 million in new loans and investment securities to the balance sheet as a result of single family and multifamily lending operations.
+During 2022, the Authority's loan and investment portfolios are projected to increase in size due to continued efforts to add loans and investment securities to the balance sheet.
+Contributing to this increase is the anticipated addition of over \$450 million in new loans and investment securities as a result of single family and multifamily lending operations.
+Related debt is also projected to increase in 2022, resulting in an overall decrease to net interest revenue.